What to expect when it comes to initial homebuying fees

-When thinking about your budget for buying a house, you probably focus on the down payment and monthly mortgage payment.
-But, as a future homeowner, these aren’t the only costs you should factor in.
+Are you thinking about buying instead of renting?
+When considering your budget for buying a house, you probably focus on the down payment and monthly mortgage payment.
+But as a future homeowner, these aren’t the only costs you should factor in.

-Many homeownership expenditures don’t come with price tags.
-Costs will vary and while some may only impact your wallet once, others could be periodic and might need to be factored into your regular budget.
+Many homeownership expenditures don’t come with clear price tags.
+Costs will vary, and while some may only impact your wallet once, others could be periodic and might need to factor into your regular budget.
 Some costs will be predictable, while others can pop up without much warning.
-Having an idea of what expenses to expect can help prevent sticker shock — and help you prepare for when they come your way.
+Having an idea of what expenses to expect can help prevent sticker shock and help you prepare.

-To get a head start on calculating your expected costs, you’ll first want to start with the average price of a home in your state or desired neighborhood.
-This Home Value Index can help you find the median value of a home in your area.
+To start calculating your expected costs, you’ll first want to start with the average price of a home in your state or desired neighborhood, which you can do by checking a site like Zillow or checking with a local real estate agent.

 One-time homebuying expenses